GA-datascience/Kaggle-Quora/README.md

 # Update Logs
 <br>

+* **Version 1.4 - 7th April 2017:**

+  + Added LSA components.
+However, not sure if the approach i did is the most optimal.
+We are suppose to make use of TFIDF vectors.
+However, the function we adopted does not have TFIDF vectors.
+  + Need to work harder.
+Getting pushed to 16% and 191 placing.
+Only 70 positions up to top 10 %

 * **Version 1.4 - 4th April 2017:**

   + Expanded on the TFIDF function (3), Added character count **without** spaces (3) and character count per word (3)